-Abstract reasoning never was, nor indeed could it be, an important part of the Protestant project, which is better understood as a flowering of religious piety than an ideological revolution.
-To be sure, abstract reasoning played an important role in the Enlightenment which followed closely after the Reformation, but this was not so much because the two movements were ideologically akin, but rather because both movements shared a skepticism toward tradition.
-Most Enlightenment “isms” can be understood as secular answers to the question, “what should replace tradition as the proper source of authority?”
-Rationalism answered: Reason alone.
-Luther, by contrast, called Reason “the Devil’s prostitute” sent to seduce the faithful, and remained committed to Scripture alone.
+Abstract reasoning never was, nor indeed could it be, an important part of the Protestant project.
+Protestantism, for starters, would be better understood as a flowering of religious piety than as an ideological revolution.
+To be sure, abstract reasoning did play an important role in the Enlightenment which followed closely after the Reformation, but this was not because the two movements were ideologically akin, but simply because both movements, for their own reasons, shared a skepticism toward tradition.
+Most Enlightenment “isms” can be understood as secular answers to the question, “What should replace tradition as the proper source of authority?”
+Rationalism answered: Reason alone!
+Luther, by contrast, called Reason “the Devil’s prostitute” sent to seduce the faithful.
+He, and the rest of the Reformers with him, remained committed to Scripture Alone.

-St. Thomas Aquinas’ brilliant synthesis of medieval theology and Aristotelian metaphysics had, by the sixteenth century, become an authoritative tradition within the Catholic Church.
-Medieval theology had tended to conflate Platonic Forms or Aristotelian Universals with spiritual/heavenly realities mentioned in Scripture.
-Luther preferred philosophical Nominalism, which rejected the independent reality of Greek abstractions entirely.
+St. Thomas Aquinas’ synthesis of medieval theology and Aristotelian metaphysics had, by the sixteenth century, become an authoritative tradition within the Catholic Church.
+Medieval theology had tended to conflate Platonic forms and Aristotelian universals with the spiritual/heavenly realities mentioned in Scripture.
+Thomas' teaching regarding the Eucharist, which we will discuss further below, is perhaps the best example of this conflation.
+Luther himself preferred philosophical Nominalism, which rejected the independent reality of Greek abstractions entirely.
 Here, at least, Catholicism was on the side of abstract Reason against Protestant objections.

-Liberation from medieval theological mistakes and commitment to the plain meaning of Scripture enabled Protestants to reimagine heavenly things not as mere abstractions, but as realities that have a spiritual existence that is no less real for being incorporeal.
+It was liberation from these medieval theological mistakes that enabled Protestants to look back to what I would view as the plain meaning of Scripture.
+The Scriptures do not describe these heavenly things as mere "abstractions," but as realities that have a spiritual existence, spiritual existence that is no less real for being incorporeal.
 For example, according to the Bible, God the Holy Spirit is not perceptible to the human senses in His normal mode of operation.
 Put another way, the Holy Ghost has no physical existence.
-But, for Protestants, this does not mean that the Holy Spirit is any less a real person nor that He is any more abstract than the physical, particular person Jesus of Nazareth.
+But this does not mean that the Holy Spirit is any less a real person, nor that He is any more abstract than the physical, particular person Jesus of Nazareth.

 The Eucharist and Spiritual Reality